OpenRoberta/openroberta-lab/Docker/_README.md

     * In the subdirectory `export` all artifacts making up the server are stored during server generation.
     * In subdirectory `admin` all logging data and the tutorials are stored.

 * db - contains the databases.
-Each database has a name (one of master,test,dev,dev1...dev9) matching the name of the jetty server who needs this data. the name of the database is the name of a directory, which in turn contains all database files.
+Each database has a name (one of master,test,dev,dev1...dev9) matching the name of the server who needs this data.
+The name of the database is the name of the directory, which contains all database files.
 All databases are served by one Hsqldb server instance.
 Directory `dbAdmin` stores logging data and database backups.
 There is one docker image `openroberta/db_server` and usually a running container, whose name is `db-server`.

 ## Overview